Senegal clashes erupt as court clears Wade poll bid

 After the decision by the constitutional court, youths set fire to tyres and threw stones at riot police, who responded by firing tear gas.

 Reports from the central town of Kaolack said the local headquarters of Mr Wade's party had been burned down.

 Unrest was also reported in Thies and Mbour, near Dakar.

-The authorities earlier said the protests would be tolerated in spite of an official ban on demonstrations.'Fed up'
+The authorities earlier said the protests would be tolerated in spite of an official ban on demonstrations.

 The court's statement, issued late on Friday, listed 14 candidates - including Mr Wade - as eligible to stand in the 26 February election.